-- a.
+a.
 A description of this readmission procedure shall be made available to the student and his/her parent at the time the expulsion order is entered.
-(Education Code 48916(c)) - b.
+(Education Code 48916(c))

+b.
 Requests for readmission may be submitted by the student or the student's parent to the Director for Student Discipline at the time stated in the Board's expulsion order.
-(Education Code 48916(c)) - c.
+(Education Code 48916(c))

+c.
 An informal hearing shall be scheduled before the Director for Student Discipline.
 At this hearing, the student and the student's parent must appear and present relevant evidence to document that the student has fully complied with the terms and conditions of the expulsion order and rehabilitation plan.
 The Director for Student Discipline will consider the evidence presented by the student or the student's parent, as well as any evidence presented by the Principal.
 As appropriate, other relevant evidence may be considered.
-(Education Code 48916(c)) - d.
+(Education Code 48916(c))

+d.
 Within 30 days of the informal readmission hearing, the Director for Student Discipline will make his/her recommendation to the Board.
-(Education Code 48916(c)) - e.
+(Education Code 48916(c))

+e.
 The Board will make the final decision regarding the student's readmission.
-The Board shall readmit the pupil, unless the Board makes a finding that (Education Code 48916(c)): - (1) The pupil has not met the conditions of the rehabilitation plan; or
+The Board shall readmit the pupil, unless the Board makes a finding that (Education Code 48916(c)):

-- (2) Continues to pose a danger to campus safety or to other pupils or employees of the school district. - f.
+(1) The pupil has not met the conditions of the rehabilitation plan; or f.
 Notice of the Board's decision will be provided to the student and his/her parent within 10 days of the Board's decision.